Berlinale: Generation Africa films offer new tales of migration | DW | 14.02.2022

 Her father, John Garang de Mabior, was a revolutionary leader whose movement led to the foundation of South Sudan, which became independent from Sudan in 2011.

-But three weeks after he became First Vice President of Sudan in 2005, John Garang de Mabior died.
+But three weeks after he became first Vice President of Sudan in 2005, Garang died.

 In 2013, the country plunged into a civil war that lasted more than six years.
 The years of conflict, along with extreme floods, have triggered one of the world's worst humanitarian crises in South Sudan.

-Still, the Mabior family pursues the influential patriarch's political vision.
-In February 2020, the filmmaker's mother, Rebecca Nyandeng of Mabior, became one of the five vice presidents of South Sudan in the country's so-called unity government.
+Still, his family pursues the influential patriarch's political vision.
+In February 2020, the filmmaker's mother, Rebecca Nyandeng de Mabior, became one of the five vice presidents of South Sudan in the country's so-called unity government.

-Rebecca Nyandeng of Mabior (center) is a politician in South Sudan and the mother of filmmaker Akuol de Mabior
+Rebecca Nyandeng de Mabior (center) is a politician in South Sudan and the mother of filmmaker Akuol de Mabior

 Akuol de Mabior's documentary also explores her own quest for identity and her search for the meaning of "home," which she's often defined as: "Home is where my mother is," but has realized meanwhile that the answer might also be a bit more complicated than that.